niklaskorz/SC-election-2025/candidates/niklaskorz.md

 stable, decisive NixOS Foundation.
 That is a cause to which I would happily contribute my time and resources.

+I've been the administrator of a regional Mastodon instance for three and a half years now, that I successfully transferred into community governance of a regional non-profit association in 2024.
+I still partake in the moderation and administrative decisions of it, but with 3500 users, 700 of which have still been active in 2025, I quickly realised that I cannot make decisions for such a large user base completely on my own.
+It might not be as large or fragmented as the NixOS community, due to the nature of the Fediverse, but so far we manage to work and come to decisions fine in our moderation group of seven people.

+I also have prior experience with the organisational distress of chasing after people, having been the organiser of the local Mannheim/Heidelberg NixOS and Rust meetups for close to two years now.

 #### What I have done

 - For close to two years now, I am organising the local NixOS meetup for